Public Safety Complex

 In November of 2021, City Council authorized the purchase of the existing 126,000-square-foot building with 550 parking spaces on 6.86 acres, as well as an additional 5.9-acre tract, for $18.9 million.
 The projected upfit/renovation cost for the building, which was built in the 1990s and renovated in 2014, is $20.9 million.
 In comparison, the estimated cost to construct a new building is $35 million, not including the land acquisition.

 The Public Safety Complex will consolidate the City's Police, Fire and Municipal Court functions, which are currently split among multiple facilities, many of which are aging and in disrepair, with limited space and parking.
-The Municipal Court property, located on valuable land at the intersection of North Main and Academy streets, will be placed on the market, to be sold for the highest and best use.
+The Municipal Court property, located on valuable land at the intersection of North Main and Academy streets, is now on the market, to be sold for the highest and best use.

 The majority of Police administration personnel are currently housed at the Law Enforcement Center, located at 4 McGee Street, which was built in 1976 and is also occupied by the Greenville County Sheriff’s Office.
 According to Chief Howie Thompson, offices meant for one person are currently being used by up to five officers.
 Detectives are working in cubicles placed in the main corridors.
 “We have outgrown this building, which is in poor condition and has very limited parking and public access,” said Thompson.
 “We are looking forward to the opportunity to provide a better workspace for our employees and improved service to our citizens.”

 Additional Police administration personnel were housed with the court staff in the Municipal Court building, which was built in 1940, lacks parking and in 2021 flooded due to a sewer backup.